mkohler/cython_swig/README.rst

     Hello, welcome to Cython vs SWIG, Fight!.

-    This talk is about what happens when you realize that not _everything_ is in the standard library.
+    This talk is about what happens when you realize that not EVERYTHING is in the standard library.
 In fact, there may be things YOU want that you can't even get from the CHEESE shop.

-    If what you want, is to use a C library from Python, then you're in luck, because _Cython_ and _SWIG_ are excellent tools for building Python extension modules by wrapping C libraries.
+    If what you want, is to use a C library from Python, then you're in luck, because CYTHON and SWIG are excellent tools for building Python extension modules by wrapping C libraries.

     But if they're BOTH excellent, which one should YOU use?
 To answer